SP-Zeng/jhu-st-project/README.md

     * In wishlist, the backend only checks what the product’s id, and does not verify for any other information.
   * General: The program does not check for any validity/completeness of the Json / form-data body, you can basically include anything or miss anything in the Json body and the program will just set the missing parameter to null, which can be extremely insecure.

+* BlackBox Testing bugs
+* Address Service
+  * In address service: the author does not check about null object being as an address and accept it.
+* OrderDetailService
+  * In testFindById_InvalidId(), when an invalid id has been entered, the author will just throw an NoSuchElementException, which does not make any sense to terminate the program.
+A correct way would be to return null.
+* OrderService
+  * Similiar to failure in  testFindById_InvalidId(), in testConfirm_InvalidId(), when we try to confirm an invalid id number, the author will just throw NoSuchElementException.
+  * In testFindById_InvalidId(), when an invalid id has been entered, the author will just throw an NoSuchElementException, which does not make any sense to terminate the program.
+A correct way would be to return null.
+* Payment Service
+  * In testFindPaymentById_InvalidId(), when we try to find payment with an invalid id,  the author will just throw an NoSuchElementException.
+* Product Service
+  * In testFindProductById_InvalidId(), when we try to find product with an invalid id,  the author will just throw an NoSuchElementException.

 * Whitebox testing bugs
   * Admin
     * Security vulnerability: The password of the admin user is being transmitted in plain text in the request body for the validateUser() method, which could potentially be intercepted by an attacker